7 Brands Using Virtual Try-On Tech to Boost Sales

 • Cost-effectiveness (40% of consumers are willing to pay more for the ability to test products through AR tech before buying.)

-• No-contact product interactions (which is especially important during the COVID-19 pandemic)
+• No-contact product interactions

 1. Sephora

-One of the key challenges of choosing makeup is the inability to try it on.
-Even with offline testers, many consumers end up being unhappy with the product when they get home.
+Woman putting on lipstick she purchased after a virtual try-onOne of the key challenges of choosing makeup is the inability to try it on before making your decision.
+Even with in-store testers, many consumers end up being unhappy with the product when they get home and see the product under different lighting.

 2. Ray-Ban

-Choosing eyewear online is one of the toughest tasks a consumer can face.
+Man putting on new sunglasses after a virtual try-onChoosing eyewear online is one of the toughest tasks a consumer can face.
 Ray-Ban catered to its consumers’ needs by providing a high-quality virtual try-on tool.
 The company uses face-mapping technology to create a fairly precise model of the consumer's face.

 3. Bailey Nielsen

-Bailey Nielsen is an Australian eyewear retailer that sells prescription lenses, glasses and sunglasses.
+Bailey Nielsen is an Australian eyewear retailer that sells prescription lenses, glasses, and sunglasses.
 It initially struggled with high return rates and low online conversions due to its consumers' inability to choose the perfect frames online.

 After implementing virtual try-on technology, Bailey Nielsen increased online sales in Australia by 400%.
 In Canada, the online sales for this retailer jumped up by 600%.